veltzer/openbook/README.md

 How do you write the standards?
 --------------------------------
 Using lilypond.
-Check it out at: http://www.lilypond.org/
+Check it out at: http://www.lilypond.org/.
+We use version 2.18.2.

 Will you co-operate with the lilypond, mutopia and wikifonia communities?
 --------------------------------------------------------------------------